bluvibytes/zone-of-distrust/docs/threat-model.md

 ---

+### Position 7: Insider / Policy Author

+**Attack vector:** The attacker is an authorized user with access to modify CA policy, risk thresholds, allowlists, tool permissions, or monitoring configuration.

+**This is the dominant enterprise failure mode:** not sophisticated external attacks, but insider + misconfiguration + rushed change.

+**Techniques:**
+- Malicious policy modification (expand agent permissions)
+- Threshold manipulation (lower risk scores to avoid escalation)
+- Allowlist poisoning (add attacker-controlled domains/endpoints)
+- Monitoring configuration changes (disable alerts, widen baselines)
+- GitOps/CI/CD pipeline compromise for policy deployment
+- Social engineering of policy approvers

+**Attack characteristics:**
+- Attacker has legitimate credentials
+- Changes may appear routine
+- May be combined with external attack timing

+**ZoD defense:**
+- GitOps-managed policy with multi-party approval requirements
+- All policy changes logged to immutable integrity channel
+- L6 monitors policy change patterns (frequency, scope, timing)
+- Separation of duties: policy authoring vs. policy enforcement vs. policy approval
+- Policy change audit with mandatory review periods
+- Canary policies that alert if modified
+- Role-based access with principle of least privilege for policy systems

+**Why this matters:** The attacker doesn't need to compromise the CA. They need to convince the CA that malicious actions are authorized.

+---

 ## Trust Assumptions

 The architecture explicitly depends on three trust assumptions.
 If these are violated, security guarantees do not hold.